Jefferson Office of Human Research Protection

 • Reliance Agreement (if paper-based)

-• Statement of Work (for non-Jefferson investigators)
+• Statement of Work (for each non-Jefferson participating site)

 • Certification of Local Context